 After years and years of sewing and developing her own techniques, Kristen knew she needed to learn more.
 She wanted to learn everything about sewing clothing, so she went to sewing school at MCTC.
 In school, she learned the industry standards for garment construction, draping, pattern-making, alterations, and how to work with specialty fabrics.
 In the textiles class Kristen learned that polyester has the same chemical make-up as PETE 1 water bottles.
-We recycle those bottles, but not the fabric, and it dawned on me how wasteful the industry really is.
-Many of the items in stores are not made to last so we need to go buy them again and again.
-The fact that the industry has adopted the “disposable” mentality and that so many of these items will not break down in the landfills.
+We recycle those bottles, but not the fabric, and it dawned on her how wasteful the industry really is.
+Many items in stores are not made to last, so we need to go buy them again and again.
+The industry has adopted the “disposable” mentality.
+In addition, so many of these garments will take over 200 years to break down in the landfills.
 Kristen stubbornly made a decision: she would make ALL of her designs out of secondhand and deadstock fabrics.

-After an amazing 5 year run, both Erin and I decided to close Ginger Root and begin our home businesses as we prepare for our growing families.
-Erin has launched Confetti Tailoring (a tailoring service for bridal, formal, and vintage).
+After an amazing 5 year run, both Erin and Kristen decided to close Ginger Root and began their individual home businesses as they both prepared for expanding their families.
+In 2015, Erin launched Confetti Tailoring (a tailoring service for bridal, formal, and vintage).
 Kristen launched RETHINK Tailoring with the main goal of making recycling a legitimate shopping option for one’s professional and casual wardrobe.